 What about parking?

 When you register, you will receive a temporary parking pass.
-You can pick it up in the Community and Workforce Education Office.
+You can pick it up in the Continuing Education Office.

 Is there a senior citizen discount?

-Texas residents age 65 or older are exempt from tuition for Community and Workforce Education classes provided the request is made in person prior to the start of class.
+Texas residents age 65 or older are exempt from tuition for Continuing Education classes provided the request is made in person prior to the start of class.
 Students will be responsible for any required books, materials or applicable lab fees.
 This discount is allowed on a space-available basis in classes that make with paying students.